cldellow/datasette-parquet/README.md

 ## Technical notes

-This plugin has a mix of accidental complexity (trying to fool Datasette into thinking that it's talking to a SQLite plugin) and some essential complexity that would still exist even if/when Datasette properly supports alternate database backends (strongly typed schema needs different query patterns).
+This plugin has a mix of accidental complexity and essential complexity.
+The essential complexity comes from things like "DuckDB supports a different dialect of SQL".
+The accidental complexity comes from things like "some features aren't meant to be monkey-patched into existence, why are you doing this to yourself".

 This is a loose journal of things I ran into: